triton-inference-server/server/docs/perf_analyzer.md

 Since you will need access to the Tritonserver install, it might be easier if you copy the perf_analyzer binary to the Inference Server container.

-### Required Params
+### Required Parameters
-Use the --help option to see complete documentation on how to use the C API.
+Use the --help option to see complete list of supported command line arguments.
 By default perf_analyzer expects the Triton instance to already be running.
-You can configure the C API mode using the --service-kind option.
-In additon, you will need to point perf_analyzer to the triton library path (e.g. /opt/tritonserver) and the model repository path (e.g. /data/).
+You can configure the C API mode using the `--service-kind` option.
+In additon, you will need to point perf_analyzer to the Triton server library path using the `--triton-server-directory` option and the model repository path using the `--model-repository` option.
+If the server is run successfully, there is a prompt: "server is alive!" and perf_analyzer will print the stats, as normal.
 A example run would look like:
 ```
-perf_analyzer -m graphdef_int32_int32_int32 --service-kind=triton_c_api --model-repository=/workspace/qa/L0_perf_analyzer_capi/models --triton-server-directory=opt/tritonserver
+perf_analyzer -m graphdef_int32_int32_int32 --service-kind=triton_c_api --triton-server-directory=/opt/tritonserver --model-repository=/workspace/qa/L0_perf_analyzer_capi/models
 ```
-If the server is run successfully, there is a
- prompt: "server is alive!" and perf_analyzer will print the stats, as normal.

 ### Non-supported functionalities
 There are a few functionalities that are missing from the C API.
 They are: